 A Quick Overview Of Barbiturates

 Barbiturates are a class of sedative medications.
 They affect the levels of a brain chemical.
 They call it Gamma Aminobutyric Acid (GABA).
-Consequently, taking them makes you less stressed and more likely to fall asleep.
-You need a doctor’s prescription to buy them.
+Consequently, taking them makes one less stressed and more likely to fall asleep.
+A doctor’s prescription to buy them is required.

 Till a few decades back, they used to prescribe it to treat a number of medical conditions.
 In some cases, they might include insomnia, anxiety, and epilepsy.

 However, their use in the current medical practice has declined a lot.
 It is because they are very addictive and cause severe toxicities.
-Regrettably, this may occur even if you take a bit more than the normal dose.
+Regrettably, this may occur even if one takes a bit more than the normal dose.

 What is the Current Status Of Barbiturates?

 Currently, safer options such as Benzos have mostly replaced them.
 Nonetheless, doctors still use them during a major surgery and to reduce seizures.
 Furthermore, they may also use them to reduce increased pressure inside the head.
-Such conditions may arise when you have a brain injury due to some accidents or falls.
+Such conditions may arise when a patient has a brain injury due to some accidents or falls.

 Early Barbiturates Effects: What It Feels Like

-When you take a Barbiturate, you feel a kind of high.
-It produces euphoria and relaxed feelings and helps you calm down.
-For this reason, they bring desirable results when you have seizures or anxiety.
+When one takes a Barbiturate, it is possible to feel a kind of high.
+It produces euphoria and relaxed feelings and helps to calm down.
+For this reason, they bring desirable results when the patients have seizures or anxiety.

 Unfortunately, these are the same reasons why they may abuse it and become addicted to barbiturates.

 A recent study suggests their use among high school students has surged over the past decade.
 People have a theory about the most probable underlying cause for such alarming rise.
 In some cases, they take them to counteract the effects of stimulant medications.

 Strangely enough, the effects are similar to those produced due to alcohol intoxication.
 This is because barbiturates effects include depressing the activity of CNS.
-For this reason, you should never mix barbiturates with alcohol.
+For this reason, one should never mix barbiturates with alcohol.

 Other effects may include: